About us

 Membership

 1. Prerequisite for membership is a written application using the respective valid form, which is provided on the website of the DGP.
 The original form must be sent to the DGP office.
+In the case of a non-obvious reference to plant nutrition, the DGP Executive Committee is entitled to request a statement of professional interest from the applicant.

 2. Each new member agrees to the Constitution, Privacy Policy, and Rules of Procedure in the application.